wimbrts/Make_WinPE/README.md

 - ChrisR - for making Win10XPE - LARGE Version corresponds quite well to 10XPE without Apps
   https://github.com/ChrisRfr/Win10XPE

-- ericgl for giving Info on How to Extract files from install.wim by using wimlib-imagex using his File_List\Add_Install_Files_MEDIUM.txt http://reboot.pro/index.php?showtopic=21677&p=220611
+- ericgl for giving Info on How to Extract files from install.wim by using wimlib-imagex http://reboot.pro/index.php?showtopic=21677&p=220611

 - JFX for making WinNTSetup Program for Install of Windows from ISO File